tajmone/pandoc-goodies/pp/README.md

 <!--      -->

-> **NOTE** --- The "Note" alert (alias "Plain", grey colors) isn't part of the original Primer-CSS alerts set.
-It was added to provide a more neutral, less appariscent alert box.
+> **NOTE** --- The "Note" alert (alias "Plain", grey colours) isn't part of the original Primer-CSS alerts set.
+It was added to provide a more neutral, less showy alert box.

 Examples: